lukaszkumela/ATM/README.md

 # ATM
-A simple ATM and bank application made in C# together with a user database *Adding a user does not currently work
+A simple ATM and bank application made in C# together with a user database.

+*Adding a user does not currently work